floemmel/PowerBiDesktopTraining/README.md

 # Power BI Desktop Training Lab

 This is a simple Power BI Desktop training lab to learn the basics of the tool.
 It will walk through the main steps that would be done when building a Power BI report.
+Some steps will be described with more details than others, just look around the UI, the answer should be close!

 Start by installing Power BI Desktop by following the [documentation](https://learn.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop), if not done yet.
 Open a new report file and save it, which will create a .PBIX file.
+Power BI Desktop is free to download & use.

 ## Data connection